Willie169/termux-sh/README.md

 2. **Node.js packages installation**: Installs NPM packages set in `$NPM`.
 The default is `jsdom marked marked-gfm-heading-id node-html-markdown markdown-toc showdown`.
 2. **Fabric installation**: Installs Go package [fabric](https://github.com/danielmiessler/fabric), an open-source modular framework for augmenting humans using Al using a crowdsourced set of Al prompts.
-2. **Proot-distro Debian Bookworm environment with development tools**: Configures Debian Bookworm ARM64 proot-distro instance with alias `$DEBIAN` if `$DEBIAN` is not empty string, and install development tools in it if `$DEBIAN` is not empty string and `$DEBIANINSTALL` is not `0`.
+2. **Proot-distro Debian Bookworm environment with development tools**: Installs Debian ARM64 proot-distro environment with alias `$DEBIAN` if `$DEBIAN` is not empty string, and runs [`debian.sh`](debian.sh) in it if `$DEBIAN` is not empty string and `$DEBIANINSTALL` is not `0`.
+See [Invoked VM Setup Scripts](#invoked-vm-setup-scripts) section the script.
-2. **Proot-distro Ubuntu environment with development tools**: Configures an Ubuntu 24.04 ARM64 proot-distro instance with alias `$UBUNTU` if `$UBUNTU` is not empty string, and install development tools in it if `$UBUNTU` is not empty string and `$UBUNTUINSTALL` is not `0`.
+2. **Proot-distro Ubuntu environment with development tools**: Installs an Ubuntu ARM64 proot-distro environment with alias `$UBUNTU` if `$UBUNTU` is not empty string, and runs [`ubuntu.sh`](ubuntu.sh) in it if `$UBUNTU` is not empty string and `$UBUNTUINSTALL` is not `0`.
+See [Invoked VM Setup Scripts](#invoked-vm-setup-scripts) section the script.
-2. **Proot-distro Debian Bookworm environment with Box64, Wine64, and Winetricks**: Configures Debian Bookworm ARM64 proot-distro instance with alias `$DEBIANBOX` if `$DEBIANBOX` is not empty string, and install Box64, Wine64, and Winetricks in it if `$DEBIANBOX` is not empty string and `$DEBIANBOXINSTALL` is not `0`.
+2. **Proot-distro Debian Bookworm environment with Box64, Wine64, and Winetricks**: Installs Debian ARM64 proot-distro environment with alias `$DEBIANBOX` if `$DEBIANBOX` is not empty string, and runs [`box64-wine64-winetricks.sh`](box64-wine64-winetricks.sh) in it if `$DEBIANBOX` is not empty string and `$DEBIANBOXINSTALL` is not `0`.
+See [Invoked VM Setup Scripts](#invoked-vm-setup-scripts) section the script.
-2. **Andronix Debian Buster CLI-only environment with development tools**: Creates CLI-only Debian Buster ARM64 PRoot environments in `~/$BUSTERCLI` if `$BUSTERCLI` is not empty string, using scripts from [Andronix](https://github.com/AndronixApp/AndronixOrigin), and install development tools in it if `$BUSTERCLI` is not empty string and `$BUSTERCLIINSTALL` is not `0`.
-2. **Andronix Debian Buster environment with XFCE and VNC**: Creates Debian Buster ARM64 PRoot environments with XFCE and VNC server configured in `~/$BUSTERXFCE` if `$BUSTERXFCE` is not empty string, using scripts from [Andronix](https://github.com/AndronixApp/AndronixOrigin).

-Go to [VM Setup Scripts](#setup-scripts) for more details of the VM setup scripts invoked in [`termux-setup.sh`](termux-setup.sh).

-### VM Setup Scripts
+### Invoked VM Setup Scripts

 These scripts will be invoked by [Termux Setup](#termux-setup) if corresponding configuration is set.

-- [`debian-buster-xfce-mod.sh`](debian-buster-xfce-mod.sh): Modified version of [`Andronix's debian-xfce.sh`](https://github.com/AndronixApp/AndronixOrigin/blob/master/Installer%2FDebian%2Fdebian-xfce.sh), which installs and configures XFCE GUI and VNC server support and related tools for Debian Buster ARM64 PRoot environment.
-Invoked for the `$BUSTERXFCE` Debian Buster PRoot environment.
-- [`debian-bookworm.sh`](debian-bookworm.sh): Configures PulseAudio, installs developer tools for Debian Bookworm PRoot environment, including development tools, runtime environments, and utilities for C, C++, COBOL, Python3, Java 17, Node.js, Yarn, Rust, Go, Ruby, Perl, Aptitude, GitHub CLI, OpenSSL, OpenSSH, FFMPEG, Pandoc, TeX Live, Node.js packages, Python3 packages, pipx, Poetry, XITS fonts, Noto CJK fonts, UnRAR-free, Icarus Verilog, Verilator, [vimrc by Amir Salihefendic (amix)](https://github.com/amix/vimrc) with my customization for both Vim and Neovim, my LaTeX package [`physics-patch`](https://github.com/Willie169/physics-patch), my LaTeX template [`LaTeX-ToolKit`](https://github.com/Willie169/LaTeX-ToolKit), and more, and adds custom `~/.bashrc`.
-Invoked for the Debian Bookworm ARM64 proot-distro instance with alias `$DEBIAN`.
+- [`debian.sh`](debian.sh): Configures PulseAudio and installs development tools, runtime environments, and utilities for C, C++, COBOL, Python3, Java 17, Node.js, Yarn, Rust, Go, Ruby, Perl, Aptitude, GitHub CLI, OpenSSL, OpenSSH, FFMPEG, Pandoc, TeX Live, Node.js packages, Python3 packages, pipx, Poetry, XITS fonts, Noto CJK fonts, UnRAR-free, Icarus Verilog, Verilator, [vimrc by Amir Salihefendic (amix)](https://github.com/amix/vimrc) with my customization for both Vim and Neovim, my LaTeX package [`physics-patch`](https://github.com/Willie169/physics-patch), my LaTeX template [`LaTeX-ToolKit`](https://github.com/Willie169/LaTeX-ToolKit), and more, and adds custom `~/.bashrc` on Debian ARM64.
+Invoked for the Debian ARM64 proot-distro instance with alias `$DEBIAN`.
 See [Vimrc](#vimrc) section for Vim and Nvim usage.
 - [`box64-wine64-winetricks.sh`](box64-wine64-winetricks.sh): Installs `box64`, `wine64`, and `winetricks` for running x86\_64 Linux and Windows applications on an ARM64 Linux instance.
-Invoked for the Debian Bookworm ARM64 proot-distro instance with alias `$DEBIANBOX`.
+Invoked for the Debian ARM64 proot-distro instance with alias `$DEBIANBOX`.
-- [`ubuntu-24-04.sh`](ubuntu-24-04.sh): Configures PulseAudio, installs developer tools for Ubuntu 24.04 PRoot environment, including development tools, runtime environments, and utilities for C, C++, COBOL, Python3, Java 8, Java 11, Java 17, Java 21, Node.js, Rust, Go, Ruby, Perl, Aptitude, GitHub CLI, OpenSSL, OpenSSH, FFMPEG, Pandoc, TeX Live, Node.js packages, Python3 packages, pipx, Poetry, XITS fonts, Noto CJK fonts, RARLAB UnRAR, Icarus Verilog, Verilator, [vimrc by Amir Salihefendic (amix)](https://github.com/amix/vimrc) with my customization for both Vim and Neovim, my LaTeX package [`physics-patch`](https://github.com/Willie169/physics-patch), my LaTeX template [`LaTeX-ToolKit`](https://github.com/Willie169/LaTeX-ToolKit), and more, and adds custom `~/.bashrc`.
-Invoked for the Ubuntu 24.04 ARM64 proot-distro instance with alias `$UBUNTU`.
+- [`ubuntu.sh`](ubuntu.sh): Configures PulseAudio and installs development tools, runtime environments, and utilities for C, C++, COBOL, Python3, Java 8, Java 11, Java 17, Java 21, Node.js, Rust, Go, Ruby, Perl, Aptitude, GitHub CLI, OpenSSL, OpenSSH, FFMPEG, Pandoc, TeX Live, Node.js packages, Python3 packages, pipx, Poetry, XITS fonts, Noto CJK fonts, RARLAB UnRAR, Icarus Verilog, Verilator, [vimrc by Amir Salihefendic (amix)](https://github.com/amix/vimrc) with my customization for both Vim and Neovim, my LaTeX package [`physics-patch`](https://github.com/Willie169/physics-patch), my LaTeX template [`LaTeX-ToolKit`](https://github.com/Willie169/LaTeX-ToolKit), and more, and adds custom `~/.bashrc` on Ubuntu ARM64.
+Invoked for the Ubuntu ARM64 proot-distro instance with alias `$UBUNTU`.
 See [Vimrc](#vimrc) section for Vim and Nvim usage.

 ---